Warren Chang: Voice of the Fields

 A contemporary realist whose primary focus is figurative, Warren’s striking series of paintings of farmworkers provides a revelatory glimpse into the communal experience and hard physical labor of producing our food.
 The lives and experiences of farmworker families often tend to be invisible, even though their labor supports some of the most productive agricultural land in the country.
 Chang skillfully depicts the old and young, men and women, hoeing, pruning, harvesting, at break time, and leaving the fields at day’s end.
 Deeply personal yet forthright, these beautifully realized paintings compel our attention and empathy to tell an important story that has been too long overlooked.

 Download press release here.

-The public will also get a behind-the-scenes look at Chang’s art-making process in an exhibition titled In the Artist’s Studio: Featuring Warren Chang.
+Get a behind-the-scenes look at Chang’s art-making process in his exhibition, In the Artist’s Studio: Featuring Warren Chang on view at NUMU.
 Learn more here.